jomrembau/turtle-crossing-game/README.md

-Turtle Crossing Game 🐢🚗
+# Turtle Crossing Game 🐢🚗
-Description

-This is a Turtle Crossing game built with Python's turtle module.
-The player controls a turtle that moves upward across lanes of moving cars.
-The goal is to reach the top and increase the level.

-Status: Still in progress – currently supports:

-Player movement

-Single car movement

-Score tracking

-Game Over display

-Missing features:

-Multiple cars

-Full collision detection

-Dynamic car spawning

-How to Play

-Run the main Python script.

-Press the Up arrow key to move the turtle forward.

-Avoid cars and reach the top of the screen to increase your score.
+A fun **arcade-style game** built with Python's turtle module.

+## 🎮 Gameplay
+- Control the turtle and cross the road without getting hit by cars.
+- Cars move at random speeds and spawn on different lanes.
+- Each time you reach the top, you level up and difficulty increases.
-The game ends if you collide with a car (collision detection for multiple cars is not fully implemented).
+- The score is displayed, and the game ends if a car hits the turtle.

-Files

-main.py – Game loop and initialization

-player.py – Player class

-cars.py – Car class (currently single car)
+## 🛠️ Features
+- Smooth animations with turtle graphics.
+- Increasing difficulty for more challenge.

-score.py – Score tracking
+- Score tracking system.

-gameover.py – Game over display
+- Game over screen.